StockNews.com Initiates Coverage on Ashford (NYSEAMERICAN:AINC)

-StockNews.com began coverage on shares of Ashford (NYSEAMERICAN:AINC – Free Report) in a research report sent to investors on Saturday.
-The firm issued a buy rating on the financial services provider’s stock.
+Investment analysts at StockNews.com started coverage on shares of Ashford (NYSEAMERICAN:AINC – Get Free Report) in a research report issued on Sunday.
+The brokerage set a “buy” rating on the financial services provider’s stock.

-Separately, B. Riley decreased their price objective on Ashford from $15.00 to $10.00 in a research note on Monday, May 22nd.
+Separately, B. Riley dropped their price target on shares of Ashford from $15.00 to $10.00 in a research note on Monday, May 22nd.

 A hedge fund recently raised its stake in Ashford stock.
-Geode Capital Management LLC increased its holdings in shares of Ashford Inc. (NYSEAMERICAN:AINC – Free Report) by 5.4% in the 4th quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 17,369 shares of the financial services provider’s stock after purchasing an additional 883 shares during the quarter.
-Geode Capital Management LLC owned approximately 0.56% of Ashford worth $241,000 at the end of the most recent quarter.
-Institutional investors own 14.24% of the company’s stock.
+Vanguard Group Inc. grew its holdings in shares of Ashford Inc. (NYSEAMERICAN:AINC – Free Report) by 5.6% during the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 81,717 shares of the financial services provider’s stock after purchasing an additional 4,314 shares during the period.
+Vanguard Group Inc. owned about 2.71% of Ashford worth $1,400,000 as of its most recent SEC filing.
+14.24% of the stock is owned by hedge funds and other institutional investors.

 About Ashford